 When faced with hard economic times, a lot of owners and/or operators think of four ways to raise some revenue.

-Others believe the only way to survive the storm is to cut cost and they usually start with cutting payroll, which in turn diminishes service, which leads to unsatisfied customers/members who leave the golf facility or even worse…the game.
+Others believe the only way to survive the storm is to cut costs and they usually start with cutting payroll, which in turn diminishes service, which leads to unsatisfied customers/members who leave the golf facility or even worse—the game.
 No one has ever “cut” their way to prosperity.
-A quick tip to those of you afraid of losing your job….increase the traffic at your golf property and you will become indispensible.
+A quick tip to those of you afraid of losing your is to increase the traffic at your golf property and you will become indispensable.

 Many golf facilities have left the marketplace in the last few years.
-Theories circulate the country as to why, ranging from too much inventory and not enough golfers, the present economic climate, golfers that were brought into the game and were not serviced properly and therefore left the game in frustration, etc., etc., etc.
+Theories circulate the country as to why ranging from too much inventory and not enough golfers, the present economic climate, golfers that were brought into the game and were not serviced properly and therefore, left the game in frustration, etc.

 This plague of closures started years ago, yet this deficit in inventory has yet to equate into increased revenue or rounds for the survivors.
 “Thinning out the herd” is not the answer.
 There is room for “all” golf properties if marketed properly.